DaveH355/clustered-shading/README.md

 *uniform division (left) and exponential division (right)*

-There are two main ways to distribute the frustum along the depth.
-Uniform and exponential division.
+There are two main ways to distribute the frustum along the depth: uniform and exponential division.

 The exponential division lets us cover the same area with fewer divisions.
 And we generally don't care if this causes a lot of lights to be assigned to those far out clusters.
 Less of an object appears on the screen the further out in perspective projection, and thus fewer fragments to shade.